flare-foundation/attestation-client/docs/attestation-types/00004-referenced-payment-nonexistence.md

 - `deadlineBlockNumber`:
   - type: `uint64`
-  - description: Deadline block specified in the attestation request.
+  - description: Deadline block number pecified in the attestation request.
 - `deadlineTimestamp`:
   - type: `uint64`
   - description: Deadline timestamp specified in the attestation request.
-- `destinationAddress`:
+- `destinationAddressHash`:
   - type: `bytes32`
-  - description: Hash of the destination address.
+  - description: Hash of the destination address searched for.
 - `paymentReference`:
   - type: `bytes32`
   - description: The payment reference searched for.